 Shawn is an accomplished and experienced speaker.
-He seamlessly combines his experience and insights from over ten years of chiropractic clinical practice, knowledge transfer leadership, lecturing and teaching to deliver passionate, high-energy presentations on a variety of interesting topics.
+He seamlessly combines his experience and insights from his years of chiropractic clinical practice, knowledge transfer leadership, lecturing and teaching to deliver passionate, high-energy presentations on a variety of interesting topics.
 Dr. Thistle enjoys speaking to small or large groups.

 - 'Spinal Health & Visceral Conditions'